 In special cases, a student, with consent of the instructor, may petition the Undergraduate Director to count courses other than those specified above.
-Attention is called to the following: CS courses number 600 and above; 500-level courses in Mathematics & Statistics; and Computer Engineering courses offered by the College of Engineering (ENG).
+Attention is called to the following: GRS CS courses numbered 600 and above; 500-level courses in Mathematics & Statistics (CAS MA); and Computer Engineering courses offered by the College of Engineering (ENG).

 CAS CS major credit will not be given for Metropolitan College (MET) courses.